colorizer/quasiengineer/content/about/_index.md

 ---

->**Quasi Engineer**\
+>***Quasi Engineer***\
 >A four dimensional entity that _asymptotically_ approaches the _Engineer Subspace_.

-Hi, I'm Jebin.
+Hi, I'm Jebin and this is my 'everything-in-one-bin' kinda blog.
 I am a graduate student in Indian Institute of Technology, Chennai.
 I'm interested in Mechanical Design and Multi-domain Optimisation of Mechanical Systems.
-My other interests include Linux, open-source and writing poems :)
+My other interests include Linux, Open source and writing poems :)